Joe Brown (rugby league): Bradford Bulls

 Brown featured in the pre-season friendly against Swinton.
-Brown featured in Round 1 against Sheffield to Round 9 against the Featherstone Rovers then in Round 11 Widnes to Round 18 Swinton.
+Brown featured in Round 1 against Sheffield to Round 9 against Featherstone Rovers then in Round 11 Widnes to Round 18 Swinton.
 He also featured in Round 20 against Toulouse Olympique to Elimination Playoff Batley.
 Brown also played in the 2021 Challenge Cup in Round 1 against Featherstone.

 Statistics

 Statistics do not include pre-season friendlies.

+York Knights RLFC

+On 7 June 2025, Brown played in York's 1895 Cup final victory over Featherstone.